I'm Nevets: Nerd, cinephile, TV-junkie, bookworm, gamer, and slacker extraordinaire.

 Try finding genres of the time that strike a cord with you

 Sometimes you just need a style that's attractive to you.
 Two that really drug me in when I was young were the styles of film noir and old horror and science fiction films.
-The film noirs are typically darker, both visually and in their story's, than most films of the day.
+The film noirs are typically darker, both visually and in their stories, than most films of the day.
 They typically deal with the lives of criminals, they have cool voice-over narrations, and include quick, sharp dialogue between the characters.
 Modern movies such as Sin City, Miller's Crossing, Se7en, and LA Confidential have fed heavily off from this style.
 A few classic film noirs include The Maltese Falcon (1941), Double Indemnity (1944), D.O.A.
 (1950), Dark Passage (1947), and the aforementioned Sunset Boulevard (1950).

 If you're more of a Twilight Zone and Outer Limits fan, you may want to go for the science fiction, fantasy, and horror genre of the time.
 Some of the greats here include, Invasion of the Body Snatchers (1956), The Day the Earth Stood Still (1951), and The Incredible Shrinking Man (1957).
 For the horror genre, the safe bet would be to start off with classic monster flicks by Universal, The Mummy (1932), Dracula (1931), The Wolf Man (1941), Frankenstein (1931), and Bride of Frankenstein (1935).

 Give the more provocative, infamous, and notorious pictures a shot